thumbsup/thumbsup/README.md

   --config                 Path to JSON config file  [string] --google-analytics       Code for Google Analytics tracking  [string]

-The optional JSON config should contain a single object with one key per argument, not including the trailing "--".
+The optional JSON config should contain a single object with one key per argument, not including the leading "--".
 For example:

 { "sort-albums-by": "start-date" }